AshTiwari/GNS3-and-cisco-router-c7200/README.md

 Steps:

-First download and install GNS3 software.
+-First download and install GNS3 software.
-Then, download and install c7200 router.
+-Then, download and install c7200 router.
-Develope the topology  by dragging and dropping the deviecs and connecting them.
+-Develope the topology  by dragging and dropping the deviecs and connecting them.
-Assign the IP address to all the devices.
+-Assign the IP address to all the devices.
-Broadcast the network of the routers.
+-Broadcast the network of the routers.
-Ping the router.
+-Ping the router.

 There are three YouTube videos to help you through first two steps.